Molowogan85/Nyra/README.md

 # Nyra
 If you have a Wavlink router, its Not Your Router Anymore

-POC will be published ehre after CVEs are publically update
+POC will be published here after CVEs are publically update